altunixon/wips/lns/altina_ln/ASP-23-Chapter_3_Under_My_Flag.md

 "Huh~~"<br/>

-Evrard stood at the entrance and stared at him.
+Evrard stood at the entrance and stared at him.<br/>

-Regis sighed.
+Regis sighed.<br/>

 "Erm...
 I understand.
 I will sleep...
 Sir Edward is busy with training too right?"<br/>